exakat/exakat/docs/Rules.rst

 ##############

-When using conditions, it is recommended to return in the then, and avoid else clause.
+When using conditions, it is recommended to quit in the current context, and avoid else clause altoghter.

 The main benefit is to make clear the method applies a condition, and stop quickly went it is not satisfied.
 The main sequence is then focused on the useful code.

-This works with `'break <http://php.net/manual/en/control-structures.break.php>`_, `'continue <http://php.net/manual/en/control-structures.continue.php>`_ too, inside loops.
+This works with the `'break <http://php.net/manual/en/control-structures.break.php>`_, `'continue <http://php.net/manual/en/control-structures.continue.php>`_, throw and goto keywords too, depending on situations.

 .. code-block:: php